Writing Tip: Focus on Dialogue

 Alex smirked as he sat back.
 "Facts are currency, love.
 What are you willing to trade?"

 "Impatient, as always.
 But fine.
 You want the mayor's dirty secrets… I've got 'em, but it won't come cheap."
+He stretched like a cat, arms splayed along the back of the booth as if he owned it.

-He propped his chin on his fist, calling her bluff.
+Alex shrugged.
 "You won't find a source like me, Emma.
 I'm your golden ticket, and you know it.
 Now, let's talk numbers.
 Cash upfront, no negotiations."

 "You don't trust me, sweetheart?
 That stings.”
 Alex examined his fingernails.
 “But fine, I'll throw you a bone.
 The mayor's been funneling city funds into a secret offshore account.
 I've got the account number, but that's just the tip of the iceberg.
 Wait till you see the people he’s paying off, and what he’s doing with all those funds."

 Alex pretended to count on his fingers.
 “Well that’ll hardly cover my ass if shit goes sideways, but whatever.
-If you can break the story and get that asshat out of office, two grand will do.”
+If you can break the story and get that dipshit out of office, two grand will do.”

 Your Turn: